The secondary faculty at the School of Public Health includes 86 members from across the university.

 Daniel Giammar, PhD, is the Walter E. Browne Professor of Environmental Engineering at McKelvey School of Engineering, director of WashU’s Center for the Environment, and the co-director of the School of Public Health’s Planetary Health Innovation Research Network.
 His research focuses on sustainable solutions to produce safe drinking water.

-Feng Jiao, PhD, is the Lauren and Lee Fixel Distinguished Professor of Energy, Environmental & Chemical Engineering at the McKelvey School of Engineering and a member of the School of Public Health’s Food and Agriculture Research Mission.
+Feng Jiao, PhD, is the Lauren and Lee Fixel Distinguished Professor of Energy, Environmental & Chemical Engineering at McKelvey School of Engineering and a member of the School of Public Health’s Food and Agriculture Research Mission.
 Jiao’s research is aimed at advancing electrochemical technologies to tackle critical global challenges in energy storage, chemical manufacturing and sustainable food production.

 Kimberly Parker, MS, PhD, is an associate professor at McKelvey School of Engineering.
 Parker studies the fate of chemical and biological pollutants in soil, air and water with a goal of optimizing strategies to minimize the risk posed by these contaminants to human and ecosystem health.